sourcegraph/srclib-ruby/README.md

 # haven't already installed Ruby 2.1.2)
 rvm 2.1.2 do make stdlib

+# install gem deps for the test repos using Ruby 2.1.2
+rvm 2.1.2 do make test-dep

 # run the tests with Ruby 2.1.2
 rvm 2.1.2 do make test
 ```